 It is one of the most prestigious events in Sardinia.
 It is part of the Network of the Great Italian Shoulder Machines and, since 2013, has been included in the UNESCO Oral and Intangible Heritage of Humanity.

 The celebration is followed every year by about 120,000 people, with visitors coming to Sassari worldwide.

-Among the main festivals, the "Festa Della Patrona Beata Vergine Della Difesa" (Feast of the Patroness of the Blessed Virgin of Defence) is worth mentioning.
+Among the main festivals in September, the Festa Della Beata Vergine Della Difesa (Feast of the Blessed Virgin of Defence) is worth mentioning.

-On 8 September, the Madonna della Difesa, the town's patron saint, is carried in procession on a boat.
+The Madonna della Difesa, the town's patron saint, is carried in procession on a boat.
 Every year, a small committee elects the "Obriere".
 It becomes the ceremony's grandmaster to organise the patron saint's feast and attend the main religious events with a minimum number of brothers.
 On these occasions, they wear the typical dress consisting of a long skirt and white shirt, with a blue cape and a cord of the same colour.

 The festival takes place over a week and consists of various events and activities.
 Sporting events are also organised, especially for children, and musical and theatrical performances and multiple entertainments attract thousands of visitors.